fbpx

 The 2022 theme for National Volunteer Week is ‘Better Together’, and it couldn’t align more to the vision of IMPACT Community Services’ Community Visitor Scheme.

-Since having been involved in the CVS pilot program and three decades of delivery, IMPACT estimates more than 2800 volunteer positions have been filled and thousands of people have had someone to call a friend.
+Since having been involved in the ACVVS pilot program and three decades of delivery, IMPACT estimates more than 2800 volunteer positions have been filled and thousands of people have had someone to call a friend.

 And it is not just the residents who benefit from the program, but also those who are volunteering.